Centrelink: History and operations

-In 2016 Concentrix, a business services company and subsidiary of U.S.-based SYNNEX Corporation, was one of the companies awarded a contract to operate call centres for Centrelink.
+In 2016, Concentrix, a business services company and subsidiary of U.S.-based SYNNEX Corporation, was one of the companies awarded a contract to operate call centres for Centrelink.

 Another company awarded a call centre operating contract by Centrelink is Stellar, a subsidiary of the Nevada-registered U.S. company Stellar LLC.

-Following the re-election of the Morrison Federal Government in May 2019, the Department of Human Services was renamed Services Australia.
+Following the re-election of the Morrison Federal government in May 2019, the Department of Human Services was renamed Services Australia.

-Automated debt recovery controversy

-In 2016, Centrelink began reconciling welfare recipients' records against data from the Australian Taxation Office.
-In a process that had previously seen 20,000 debt recovery letters issued per year, this new automated data-matching technique, with less human oversight, saw that number increase to 169,000 letters during July-Dec 2016.
-Opponents of the automated process - known colloquially as 'robo-debt' - say that errors in the system have led to welfare recipients paying nonexistent debts or debts that are larger than what they actually owe.
-Some welfare recipients have been required to make payments while contesting their debts.

-In some cases, the debts being pursued dated back further than the Australian Taxation Office requests that Australians retain their documentation.
-The onus was moved from Centrelink needing to verify the information, to being on the individual to prove they did not owe the funds, with human interaction being very limited in the dispatch of the debt letters.